Singularities of equidistants and global centre symmetry sets of Lagrangian submanifolds

-\begin{thm} Let $M$ be a generic smooth convex closed curve in $\mathbb{R}^2$. \\ The number of cusps of the Wigner caustic of $M$ is odd and not smaller than 3.
+\begin{thm} Let $M$ be a generic smooth convex closed curve in $\mathbb{R}^2$.
+The number of cusps of the Wigner caustic of $M$ is odd and not smaller than 3.
 The number of cusps of the CSS of $M$ is odd and not smaller than 3.
 The number of cusps of the Wigner caustic of $M$ is not greater than the number of cusps of the CSS of $M$. \end{thm}

-\begin{proof} The first statement, on the number of cusps of Wigner caustics, was first proven by Berry \cite{Ber} and the second statement, on the number of cusps of CSS, was first proven by Giblin and Holtom \cite{GH}.
-The last inequality follows immediately from the characterization in \cite{GH} of cusps of $E_{1/2}(M)$ by the curvature ratio being $1$ and cusps of CSS of $M$ by the derivative of the curvature ratio being $0$, and from Rolle's theorem. \end{proof}

-Figures of $GCS(M)$ where the number of cusps of the CSS and of the Wigner caustic are equal to three and neither curve is self intersecting can be found in \cite{GH}.
-We have pictured a case when the number of cusps of the Wigner caustic is three and the CSS is self intersecting and the number of its cusps is five (Fig. 1), and another case when both the Wigner caustic and the CSS are self intersecting and each one has five cusps (Fig. 2).
+\begin{proof} The statement on the number of cusps of Wigner caustics, was first proven by Berry \cite{Ber} and the statement on the number of cusps of CSS, was first proven by Giblin and Holtom \cite{GH}.
+The last inequality follows immediately from the characterization in \cite{GH} of cusps of $E_{1/2}(M)$ by the curvature ratio being $1$ and cusps of CSS of $M$ by the derivative of the curvature ratio being $0$, using Rolle's theorem. \end{proof} Figures of $GCS(M)$ where the number of cusps of the CSS and of the Wigner caustic are equal to three and neither curve is self intersecting can be found in \cite{GH}.
+We picture a case when the number of cusps of the Wigner caustic is three and the CSS is self intersecting and the number of its cusps is five, and another case when both the Wigner caustic and the CSS are self intersecting and both have five cusps.